smart94423/pabutools/docs-source/source/usage.rst

 of projects is equal to the sum of the satisfaction of each individual project.
 The class :py:class:`~pabutools.election.satisfaction.additivesatisfaction.AdditiveSatisfaction` implements such functions.
-Its constructor takes a function as a parameter that maps instance, profile, ballot, and project to a score.
+Its constructor takes a function as a parameter that maps instance, profile, ballot, project, and pre-computed values to a score.
+The pre-computed argument is used to pass fixed parameters to the function that can be used for expensive computations not to be done more than once.
 As an example, we demonstrate how to define the cardinality satisfaction function.

 .. code-block:: python

     from pabutools.election import AdditiveSatisfaction

-    def cardinality_sat_func(instance, profile, ballot, project):
+    def cardinality_sat_func(instance, profile, ballot, project, precomputed_values):
         return int(project in ballot)

     class Cardinality_Sat(AdditiveSatisfaction):